-The Cost of Living in Fredericton
+Cost of Living in Fredericton

-|Monthly Rent in City Centre||Fredericton||Toronto|
+|Monthly Apartment Rent in Fredericton (CAD)

-Neighbourhoods in Fredericton
+Neighborhoods in Fredericton

 Steeped deeply into the city's history, Fredericton's downtown area is the city's cultural hub.
 Home to some of the city's top artisans, boutiques, parks, skating rinks, bars, cafes, restaurants and museums, Downtown Fredericton offers the full range of the vibrant culture of the metropolitan area.

-Things To Do in Fredericton
+Things to Do in Fredericton